 They offer surfing classes as well as yoga retreats in beautiful surroundings.

-SurfCamp Taghazout also provides accomodation as part of their surfing packages.
-The school owners also have a lovely hostel that offers a 180 degree panoramic view from its rooftop terrace of Taghazout Bay.
+SurfCamp Taghazout also provides accommodation as part of their surfing packages.
+The school owners also have a lovely hostel that offers a 180-degree panoramic view from its rooftop terrace of Taghazout Bay.